haraka/Haraka/docs/CoreConfig.md

   Defaults to 1000.
 There's a potential denial of service in large numbers of MIME parts in carefully crafted emails.
 If this limit is too low for some reason you can increase it by setting a value in this file.

+* connection\_close\_message

+  Defaults to `closing connection.
+Have a jolly good day.` can be overrridden with custom text